homeymusic/harmonostatics/README.md

 [![test-coverage](https://github.com/homeymusic/a_field_theory_of_musical_harmony/actions/workflows/test-coverage.yaml/badge.svg)](https://github.com/homeymusic/a_field_theory_of_musical_harmony/actions/workflows/test-coverage.yaml)
 <!-- badges: end -->

-The goal of harmonostatics is to …
+The goal of harmonostatics is to explore a field theory of musical harmony.

 ## Installation